Gender of connectors and fasteners: Abbreviations and alternate terminology

-The terms plug, pin, and prong are also often used for "male" connectors, and receptacle, socket, and slot are used for "female" connectors.
+The terms plug, pin, and prong are also often used for male connectors, and receptacle, socket, and slot are used for female connectors.
 In many cases these terms are more common than male and female, especially in documentation intended for the non-specialist.
 These nearly synonymous terms can cause a fair amount of confusion when the designations are shortened in labels.

 For example, a female high-density D-subminiature connector with a size 1 shell can be named DE15F or DE15S (see accompanying pictures).
 Both terms mean the same thing but could be construed to be completely different items.
 Similarly, a male standard-density D-sub with a size 1 shell can be named DE9M or DE9P; a female standard-density D-sub with a size 2 shell can be named DA15F or DA15S; a male high-density D-sub with a size 3 shell can be named DB44M or DB44P; and so forth.

 Gender selection in electronic design

 Electronic designers often select female jack connectors for fixed mounting on electronic equipment they design.
 This is usually done because female connectors are more resistant to damage or contamination, by virtue of their concealed or recessed electrical contacts.
 A damaged motherboard connector can result in the scrapping of an expensive piece of electronic equipment.
 The risk of damage is reduced by relegating the more exposed male contacts to connecting cables, which can be repaired or replaced at lower cost.

 For example, in an RS-232 serial port, the male connector is more mechanically fragile than the female connector.
-Cost and reliability considerations probably drove the design decision to use female jack connectors on many computer terminals (and some personal computers) for the serial port, despite being in direct violation of the connector gender convention explicitly specified in the RS-232 standard for "DTE" computer equipment.
+Cost and reliability considerations probably drove the design decision to use female jack connectors on many computer terminals (and some personal computers) for the serial port, despite being in direct violation of the connector gender convention explicitly specified in the RS-232 standard for DTE (data terminal equipment) connections.
 This confusing reversal of the RS-232 connector gender convention has caused many hours of frustration for ill-informed end users, as they tried to troubleshoot non-functional serial port equipment connections.